 Don’t Isolate Yourself

-Alone time is always crucial, but when we are feeling stressed or anxious, surrounding ourselves with those we love, is great medicine.
+Alone time is always crucial, but when we are feeling stressed or worried, surrounding ourselves with those we love, is great medicine.
 Making time to sit down with a friend or family is a great way to unwind.
 Laughing, sharing memories or just talking about everyday life helps keep our mind distracted and also reminds us of the good times.

 We try to eat a healthy diet but sometimes we are lacking certain vitamins.
 And sometimes the vitamins we are lacking, are actually ones that can help keep our stress levels in balance.

 Magnesium is an important nutrient for the brain and body.
 Magnesium also plays an essential role in your body’s response to stress.
 When we feel stressed, our body actually ramps up magnesium excretion.